Frequently Asked Questions about Protecting Your Assets from the Nursing Home

 It is important to understand that under Tennessee law:

-A prenuptial agreement saying that the healthy spouse does not have to pay for the nursing home care of her institutionalized spouse is not enforceable when an application for Medicaid is made.
+- A prenuptial agreement saying that the healthy spouse does not have to pay for the nursing home care of hir or her institutionalized spouse is not enforceable when an application for Medicaid is made.

-Answer: Any person over 64 whose net income is less than approximately $1850 a month can qualify.
+Any person over age 64 whose net income is less than approximately $1,850 a month can qualify.
 Persons with more than this amount can also qualify depending upon their nursing home costs.
 Income must be paid to the nursing home.

 The spouse of an individual who has established his or her eligibility for Medicaid is entitled to a monthly income not to exceed about $2500 per month.

-Answer: Probably not.
-Under the 60-month Lookback Rule, eligibility for Medicaid may be denied if the person going into the nursing home transferred assets for less than fair market value within 60 months before his application for Medicaid benefits.
+Probably not.
+Under the 60-month Lookback Rule, eligibility for Medicaid may be denied if the person going into the nursing home transferred assets for less than fair market value within 60 months before his or her application for Medicaid benefits.

-And be very careful about giving away assets: once you have given away your assets, you cannot get them back by legal action.
+And be very careful about giving away assets; once you have given away your assets, you cannot get them back by legal action.
 Don't rely on your children to "do the right thing" and hold the assets for you in case you need them.
-See Question 11 below and our "Pitfalls of Giving Away Your Home" for some good reasons why you should not give away your assets.
+See Question 11 below and the article "Pitfalls of Giving Away Your Home" for some good reasons why you should not give away your assets.

 There are problems with the trust, however.
 You do not have access to the money in the trust.
 At most, only the income that the money or property in the trust earns can be distributed to you.
 The trustee of your trust must not have any discretion to distribute trust principal to you; otherwise the principal will be considered a resource for Medicaid purposes.